EPAM-JS-Competency-center/cloud-development-course-initial/8_integration_with_sql_database/task.md

 ### Task 8.3

-1. Change logic in application to use PostgreSQL
+1. Update source code in the application to use PostgreSQL instead of memory storage.
+- [Here](https://github.com/angry-coconut/nestjs-typeorm-example) you can find example of itegration with typeorm.
+- Or you can use a simpler library such as [pg](https://www.npmjs.com/package/pg).
 2. Integrate with RDS
-3. It's recommended to use [pg](https://www.npmjs.com/package/pg) module to connect the database from the code.
-4. Extend your `serverless.yml` file with credentials to your database instance and pass it to lambda’s environment variables section.
+3. Extend your `serverless.yml` file with credentials to your database instance and pass it to lambda’s environment variables section.

 ### Task 8.4